 - 2 All about Android TVs

-Compare any 32-inch TV and you will notice; none offers as many features as this Android TV from Mi (Xiaomi).
-It was Xiaomi that first made Android TVs affordable and attractive in India!
+No other 32-inch TV offers as many features as this one from Mi (Xiaomi).
+In fact, it was Xiaomi that first made Android TVs affordable in India!

-But that’s not the only way to watch the content you want.
-You can also look for the Chromecast option in your Smartphone Apps.
-All of those Apps can be casted on the TV screen with a single click.
+But Apps and internet are not the only way to watch the content you want.
+You can also opt for screen-mirroring once in a while i.e. cast your Smartphone screen onto the big TV screen.

-You can also skip the frustrating typing and use your voice as a remote.
+The voice control and search feature lets you use your voice as a remote.
 All you have to do is press and hold the ‘voice’ button and speak your query or command.

-If you’re looking to upgrade to a good Android TV, then this Kevin TV deserves your attention.
+Available in different screen sizes (32”, 40”, 49”, 55” and 65”), this Kevin TV offers an alternative pocket-friendly choice.
+If you’re looking to upgrade to a good Android TV, then this one deserves your attention.